susanBuck/dwa15-spring2019/servers-and-git/local-server-setup.md

 ### Your first file

-With MAMP installed and your local server running, you can test out a simple PHP script&mdash; create a new file in a code/text editor and save it as `helloworld.php` in `c:/xampp/htdocs/`.
+With XAMPP installed and your local server running, you can test out a simple PHP script&mdash; create a new file in a code/text editor and save it as `helloworld.php` in `c:/xampp/htdocs/`.
 This path is your local server's **Document Root** which is where you'll put all your web files and projects.
 You may want to create a shortcut to this directory, because you'll be working in it a lot.

 Paste in [this code](https://gist.github.com/susanBuck/3f133c6d64be0f6f27a9) to your `helloworld.php` file.